 Happy Friday!
 I’m thankful for a great week filled with work, but also some laughs, good food and exciting opportunities.
-There is the slightest chill in the air and with daylight savings ending, it’s starting to feel like autumn is truly setting in.
-Truth be told, autumn might just be my favourite season in Sydney.
-Since I generally make these lists of the things I’m loving about once every season, I thought the timing was right for the Autumn edition.
+There is the slightest chill in the air.
+With daylight savings ending, it’s starting to feel like autumn is truly setting in.
+Truth be told, autumn might be my favourite season in Sydney.
+Before I get into the Plum, Blueberry and Thyme Galette recipe, I thought I’d share my favourites list.
+I make these lists of the things I’m loving every season, so I thought the timing was right for the Autumn edition.
 Here we go…

 • fairy floss clouds • epic french toast at Three Williams • getting ready to launch my new business Lulu & Bee – stay tuned! • beach picnics with champagne at sunset • pickles • facing my fear of dinosaurs • polkadot tights • exciting opportunities • oh, Daisy! • missing Malaysia, especially Penang • cooking dinner with my housemate • strawberry and gin punch • Karen & Shaun’s beautiful wedding • and the invitation suite I designed for them • homemade pulled pork sandwiches • finishing my web development course • fabulous new maxi dresses • working with my sister • shooting cocktails at The Rook and The Winery • purple glitter manicure • rewatching Buffy • cuddles • late night flower arranging • Beth’s 21st party • a slight chill in the autumn air

 This galette straddles the line between summer and autumn, which makes it just perfect for this time of the year.
-It is the kind of dessert that looks impressive even though it was a breeze to make, shows off seasonal produce and has a stunning combination of flavours.
+It is the kind of dessert that looks impressive even though it was a breeze to make.
+I love that it shows off seasonal produce and has a stunning combination of flavours.

-The thyme may seem like a slightly unusual addition, but I can assure you it is what makes this dessert special.
+The thyme may seem like a slightly unusual addition, but I can assure you it makes this dessert special.
 It ties the sweet plums and tart berries together beautifully.
-With a big scoop of vanilla ice cream (or even ginger ice cream, which I have been making on and off for the past few years) on top, I can’t imagine a more perfect dessert for right now.
+Add a big scoop of vanilla ice cream – or even ginger ice cream – on top.
+I can’t imagine a more perfect dessert for right now.
 Make it this weekend!

 Sweet Shortcrust Pastry